 The Yates case raised awareness of postpartum depression, a mental illness which affects a small percentage of new mothers.
 While this alone does not explain why a woman would commit filicide, a history of depression is one of the highest risk factors for postpartum depression.
 The illness was unknown in 1905 when one deeply emotionally disturbed woman in rural Illinois, Julia Markham, used an ax to take the lives of her seven children.

 Like Andrea Yates, Julia had previous episodes of severe depression and a history of attempted suicide.
 Other elements of the two incidents were uncomfortably similar.
-One stark contrast was that in 1905, although the story of the Markham murders found its way into several local newspapers, the national media never picked up on the tragedy.
+One stark contrast was that in 1905, although the story of the Markham murders found its way into several Illinois newspapers, the national media never picked up on the tragedy.
 There were no interviews or book deals.
 Julia’s heinous crime faded from memory and became nothing more than legend.

 The murders, however, were all too real.
 In 1896, Julia Johnson married a man from Andover named Clarence B. Markham, and the young couple settled down on a farm in Andover Township outside of Cambridge, Illinois.
 Although Julia had a colored past, by all accounts the Markhams began a happy and prosperous life together.
 Ten years before their marriage, when Julia was 13 years old, she tried to commit suicide by jumping in a well, but was rescued.